ScienceHackDayPDX/2017/CODE_OF_CONDUCT.md

 The following behaviors are expected and requested of all community members:

+*   PScience Hack Day PDX is a unique professional experience -- we are all hear to learn form each other and expect participants to show up ready to engage.
 *   Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 *   Exercise consideration and respect in your speech and actions.
 *   Attempt collaboration before conflict.
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.
 *   Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, **even if they seem inconsequential**.
-We always want toknow if something doesn't feel right, even if you're not 100% sure why.
+We always want to know if something doesn't feel right, even if you're not 100% sure why.
 *   Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ## 4. Unacceptable Behavior

-Science Hack Day PDX is a unique professional experience -- we are all hear to learn form each other.
  The following behaviors are considered harassment and are unacceptable within our community:

 *   Violence, threats of violence, depictions of violence, or violent commmunication directed against another person or a group of people.
 *   Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.